 When I found out my husband had an affair, my first instinct was to throw him out and call a lawyer.

-How to Regain Trust in a Relationship
+5 Signs You Can Regain Trust in Your Relationship

 I didn’t know where to start, but one day I stumbled upon an article by John Alken and suddenly I knew what to look for.
 The article was about little yet important signs that your husband can be trusted again (some day), even if he cheated on you.